Jordaan Brown: Tamworth

 On 6 June 2021, Brown was announced as a signing for Southern League Premier Division Central rivals Tamworth.
-Brown made his debut for Tamworth on the 14 August 2021, the opening day of the Southern League Premier Division Central season away at Royston Town coming on as a 68th-minute substitute for Henri Wilder.
+Brown made his debut for Tamworth on 14 August 2021, the opening day of the Southern League Premier Division Central season away at Royston Town coming on as a 68th-minute substitute for Henri Wilder.

 Brown completed the next 3 league matches, but surcome to injury on his fifth Southern League Premier Division Central appearance, as Tamworth hosted local rivals Nuneaton Borough at home on 30 August 2021.
 Brown was replaced by Ben Hart at half time, as a Dan Creaney hat-trick helped Tamworth to a 3-0 victory.

-Following all of September on the side lines, Jordaan returned to first team action on 2 October 2021, as Tamworth defeated Leiston 3-1 away from home in the 3rd qualifying round of the FA Cup, with Brown completing the full match.
+Following all of September on the side lines, Brown returned to first team action on 2 October 2021, as Tamworth defeated Leiston 3-1 away from home in the 3rd qualifying round of the FA Cup, with Brown completing the full match.

 Tamworth returned to Southern League Premier Division Central action the following week as they came up against Rushall Olympic at Dales Lane.
-Brown's game was ended after just 6 minutes, as a hamstring injury forced him off, being replaced by his former Stourbridge team mate Martin Riley.
+Brown's game was ended after just 6 minutes, as a hamstring injury forced him off, being replaced by his former Stourbridge teammate Martin Riley.
 Tamworth went on to pick up a 2-1 victory, with both goals coming from Dan Creaney in injury time.

-Brown scored his first goal for Tamworth in what turned out to be the players last game for the club on 19 March 2022, when he scored a second half leveller to help the club draw 2-2 away at AFC Rushden & Diamonds in a Southern League Premier Division Central fixture.
+Brown scored his first goal for Tamworth in what turned out to be the player's last game for the club on 19 March 2022, when he scored a second half leveller to help the club draw 2-2 away at AFC Rushden & Diamonds in a Southern League Premier Division Central fixture.